1-Family/webdriver/README.md

 This package is a fork of @fedesog's version which is no longer maintained.
-The purpose of this fork is to add abilities which are missing in fedesog's version.
+The purpose of this fork is to add cabilities which are missing in fedesog's version.

 NEW CAPABILITIES
 ================
 - headless mode
+- Parallelism - running multipe webdrivers, each at its own indedendent instance, on a different port

 webdriver
 =========